jupyterhub/jupyterhub/docs/source/getting-started/what-is-jupyterhub.md

 IPython kernel commands and don't necessarily work in any other kernel unless they specifically support them.

-What does this mean?
-There is yet *another* layer of configurability.
+Kernels are yet *another* layer of configurability.
 Each kernel can run a different programming language, with different software, and so on.
 By default, they would run in the same environment as the single-user notebook server, and the most common other way they are configured is by running in different Python virtual environments or conda environments.
 They can be started and killed independently (there is normally one per notebook you have open).
-The kernels is what uses most of your memory and CPU when running Jupyter - the rest of the web interface has a small footprint.
+The kernel uses most of your memory and CPU when running Jupyter - the rest of the web interface has a small footprint.